stockgeeks/docker-compose/one-to-run-them-all/article.md

  * directly from the command line using Docker,
  * using a docker-compose file,
  * using the Confluent CLI commands,
- * using local Kubernetes,
- * running them on the cloud
+ * running them on the cloud.

 and possibly other creative ways.